 Stephen E. Raynes

-Top Rated Medical Malpractice Attorney in Philadelphia, PA
+Top rated Medical Malpractice attorney in Philadelphia, PennsylvaniaRaynes & Lawn

 Stephen Raynes has distinguished himself in his representation of clients in serious injury and wrongful death cases, often in high profile cases, which he has done with a sensitivity and commitment to confidentiality.
 He has achieved million dollar and multi-million dollar recoveries on behalf of his individual clients more than 100 times in the areas of general personal injury, medical malpractice and product liability, including countless eight-figure recoveries.
 In 2019 alone, through trials and settlements, he secured in excess of $34 million on behalf of his clients, including a record settlement in a medical malpractice case in one of the most conservative counties in Pennsylvania.